-After seeing “Suicide Squad” in the theater and being underwhelmed by the end result, I decided to go back and see how both Marvel’s recent films and Netflix series’ have eclipsed DC’s latest films, television series and animated output.
-I was originally going to write a piece detailing exactly where DC fell off, but, while watching “Captain America: Civil War”, I had a realization.
+Back in 2016 fter seeing “Suicide Squad” in the theater and being underwhelmed by the end result, I decided to go back and see how both Marvel’s recent films and Netflix series’ up to that point had eclipsed DC’s latest films, television series and animated output.
+This was originally going to be a piece detailing exactly where DC fell off but, while watching “Captain America: Civil War”, I had a realization.
 During one climatic scene, Winter Soldier, Black Panther and Captain America are all in the street running after each other and passing cars like nothing.
 Later on Captain America, Winter Soldier, Black Widow and Black Panther are all engaging in combat both against and alongside each other.
-It was then that I came to the realization that several of the popular Marvel characters on the screen were enhanced by different variations of the original Super Soldier process.
+It was then that I came to the realization that several of the most popular Marvel characters on the screen were enhanced by different variations of the original Super Soldier process.

-Now, let’s get into how Marvel decided retcon the history of the Super Soldier program.
+Now, let’s get into how Marvel decided to retcon the history of the Super Soldier program.